Carrie Underwood To Headline iHeartRadio Music Festival With Mariah, JT, And More

 Underwood’s longtime pal, American Idol host Ryan Seacrest, will host the eighth annual festival.
 The concert will also be broadcast live on iHeartRadio stations and will air as a special on the CW Network on Oct.
 7 and 8.

 The festival promises “one-of-a-kind collaborations and surprise performances,” according to Rolling Stone.
-The48-hour event will also feature a Daytime Stage at the Las Vegas Festival Grounds with performances by Dua Lipa, 5 Seconds of Summer, Lil Uzi Vert, Dustin Lynch, Belly, Bobby Bones, Greta Van Fleet and more.
+The 48-hour event will also feature a Daytime Stage at the Las Vegas Festival Grounds with performances by Dua Lipa, 5 Seconds of Summer, Lil Uzi Vert, Dustin Lynch, Belly, Bobby Bones, Greta Van Fleet, and more.

 In a statement about the festival, iHeartMedia chief programming officer Tom Poleman described the diverse concert lineup.